 - Voice Disorders in Medical Settings

-The Montana SLP board will require you to complete at least 25 hours of observation and then 400 clock hours of a practicum.
+The Montana SLP board will require you to complete at least 25 hours of observation and a practicum that includes at least 375 clock hours.

 - Typical development and performance across the lifespan